 As we have seen in this section, it is possible to create complex geometric objects such as ACartesianPlane and AShuttleLocation in the graphics window from smaller ones such as ALine and ALabel.
 In fact, we can create arbitrary computer graphics from the objects we have defined above.
-In particular, from lines it is possible to create triangles, and from triangles it is possible to create arbitrary computer graphics.
-However, you will need to take a course on computer graphics to see how this is exactly done.
+In particular, from lines it is possible to create triangles, and from triangles it is possible to create arbitrary computer graphics on computer graphics to see how this is exactly done.
 Figure 36 gives the intuition behind this idea.